afg61/GetClean/codebook.md

 ## Processed Data
 Steps performed to create the summary data set Activity_Summary.txt from the raw data:

 - Combine data from multiple files to create a single file with subject id, activity id, and feature data for all 30 subjects.
+This involved combining 3 data frames for the training group (with subject id, activity code, and feature data) and 3 data frames for the test group (with subject id, activity, and feature data) then combining the training and test data sets into a single data set.
 - Add column names to the data set to identify the columns.
-The original study authors provided a test file features.txt with descriptive names for the features that could be used as column names.
+The original study authors provided a text file features.txt with descriptive names for the features that could be used as column names.
 - Select only the features involving mean or standard deviation measurements.
 It was assumed that all features with either “mean” or “std” in the feature description were of interest.
 - The study authors provided descriptive labels for the activity codes in a text file activity_labels.txt.
 The activity variable was converted to a factor with 6 levels and the descriptive labels were used as factor levels to make it clear to data users what the activities were.
 - The original data set included multiple observations for each subject performing each of the six activities.
-The summary data set averages across these multiple observations to provide an average measurement for each mean and standard deviation feature for each subject and each activity.
+The summary data set averages across these multiple observations to provide an average measurement for each included feature for each subject and each activity.
 - The data were written to a text file Activity_Summary.txt to make the data available to a wide array of users working with a variety of software packages.

+## Appendix A
-## Appendix A: Description of the raw data provided by the original data collectors
+### Description of the raw data provided by the original data collectors
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.
 Each record includes: